waja/docker-mock-rpmbuilder/README.md

 invoked twice: the first to build SRPM the second to build all other RPMS
 * The folders specified for SPEC_FILE, SOURCES and SOURCE_RPM env variables are relative to your mount point.
-This means if files are at the root of mount point you need to specify only the file name, otherwise the subfolder should be added too (See SOURCES in my example)
+This means if files are at the root of mount point you need to specify only the filename, otherwise the subfolder should be added too (See SOURCES in my example)

 > NB: It's important to run the container with privileged rights because mock
 > needs the "unshare" system call to create a
 > new mountpoint inside the process.
-> Withour this you will get this error:
+> Without this you will get this error:
 >
 > ERROR: Namespace unshare failed.
 >
 > If the '--cap-add=SYS_ADMIN' is not working for you, you can run the container
-> with the privilaged parameter.
+> with the privileged parameter.
 Replace '--cap-add=SYS_ADMIN' with
 > '--privileged=true'.

 ## Execute without cleanup of Mock CHROOT folder